blue-pho3nix/dwm-love/Kali/README.md

 ## Instructions:
 1. Pick a theme
-2. Goto the theme's folder for isntall instructions
+2. Goto the theme's folder for install instructions

 ## Themes:
 ### black-powershell